mcneel/compute.rhino3d.appserver/README.md

 ## Use Cases

-You can use this project in several use cases, but they all assume you've setup a Rhino compute server and that server is accessible locally or from another computer.
-To test this, navigate in a browser to `http://your-compute-server-address/version`.
+All use cases assume you have set up a Rhino compute server.
 For more information on setting up your compute server, please visit: https://github.com/mcneel/compute.rhino3d/blob/master/docs/installation.md

-### Running this app locally
+### Running / Debugging this app locally
 (alongside a compute geometry server)
 1. Open up a terminal.
 Clone this repository and navigate to the resulting directory:
 ``` bash